NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Scarlet Queen.md

 **Frequency** once per day

 **Effect** You fire a blast of magically disruptive energy at an unattended magical object.
-You cast 5th-rank [[Spells/Dispel Magic|Dispel Magic]] with a counteract bonus of +21 against the object.
+You cast 5th-rank [[Dispel Magic|Dispel Magic]] with a counteract bonus of +21 against the object.

 *Source: Pathfinder Lost Omens: Highhelm*
 *OGL*